slatedocs/slate/source/includes/reference/_simulation.md

 Changes transfer status from bounced_back to funds_refunded.

 ### Response
 Transfer entity with changed status.
-See more at [Transfers.Get By Id](#transfers-get-by-id)